stillwaiting/emptybars/gatsby/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.

-    ```shell
-    cd my-default-starter/
-    gatsby develop
-    ```
+    `./serve-develop.sh`

 1.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql).

+## Start website locally with local versions of the player and the editor

+1. **Build and start both the editor and the player in "website" mode**

+    Check their README.md files for more info

+1. `./serve-develop-local-components.sh`

 ## Known issues